percona/doc-style-guide/docs/callouts.md

 ## Rules

 * Separate callouts with text paragraphs
-* Don’t stack callouts of the same type.
-Organize the content as a bullet list within a single callout
+* Don’t group callouts together.
+Reorganize the content.
 * Avoid using a code-block inside callouts

+## When to use the callout

+Create a callout when:

+* The information is not necessary for what the user is doing.
+Even if the user skips the information in the callout, the task succeeds.

+* The information is outside of the flow of the task.